danieljharvey/website-face/posts/2025-07-26-fuck-it-lets-write-a-database.markdown

             op,
             literal,
         } => {
+            // unwrap row into a map
             let row_object = row.as_object().unwrap();

-            let value = row_object.get(&column.name).unwrap();
+            // grab the column we care about let value = row_object.get(&column.name).unwrap();

+            // compare it to `value`
             match op {
                 Op::Equals => value == literal,
             }